mentpy/mentpy/docs/tutorials/intro-to-mbqml.rst

         ax.tick_params(axis='both', which='major', labelsize=16)
         plt.show()

 Finally, we can average over the runs and plot the results!
+In our next tutorial, we wil see how to parallelize the training process and study the robustness of the model to noise.

 References
 ----------